Avdrn/github-actions-repository/docs/00-prerequisites.md

 ### 2. Git and Github

-As you can imagine from the title of the event, we will be playing with a special feature of GitHub called [GitHub Actions](https://github.com/features/actions).
+As you can imagine at this point of the workshop, we will be playing with a special feature of GitHub called [GitHub Actions](https://github.com/features/actions).

 #### 2.1 - Have `git` installed on your computer